seL4/microkit/docs/manual.md

 * `pp`: (optional) Indicates that the protection domain for this end can perform a protected procedure call to the other end; defaults to false.
         Protected procedure calls can only be to PDs of strictly higher priority.
 * `notify`: (optional) Indicates that the protection domain for this end can send a notification to the other end; defaults to true.
+* `setvar_id`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the channel identifier.

 The `id` is passed to the PD in the `notified` and `protected` entry points.
 The `id` should be passed to the `microkit_notify` and `microkit_ppcall` functions.